 What is Ipamorelin

-Ipamorelin is a peptide agonist of the Ghrelin Hormone Secretagoge Receptor (GHSR), which significantly increases plasma growth hormone (GH) levels in humans.
+Ipamorelin is a peptide agonist of the Ghrelin Hormone Secretagogue Receptor (GHSR), which significantly increases plasma growth hormone (GH) levels in humans.
 The pharmaceutical company Novo Nordisk originally developed this peptide, but now it has been discontinued because of its low effectiveness.
-It was tended to be used for the stimulation of growth on children with growth retardation.
+It was tended to be used for the stimulation of growth of children with growth retardation.

 How does it work?